Syntomification and crystalline local systems: Preliminaries

 is affine, and the same argument shows $\X^{\Prism}$ has affine diagonal.

-A similar argument shows $\X^{\Nyg}$ has affine diagonal, where we must also make the analogous argument for the Nygaard stack that the cover by the Rees stack of a quasiregular semiperfectoid is a flat cover (using Corollary \ref{cor:Nyg_preserve_flat_covers}).
+A similar argument shows $\X^{\Nyg}$ has affine diagonal, where we must also make the analogous argument for the Nygaard stack that the cover by the Rees stack of a quasiregular semiperfectoid is a flat-local surjection (using Corollary \ref{cor:Nyg_preserve_flat_covers}).
+Note that $(-)^{\Nyg}$ also commutes with finite Tor-independent limits.

-To finish and show the claim for $\X^{\Syn}$, we note that a pushout of stacks with affine diagonal along open immersion and an \'{e}tale map (as in the construction of $\X^{\Syn}$) yields a stack with affine diagonal. \end{proof}
+The claim for $\X^{\Syn}$ can be checked by a similar argument, or by noting that it is obtained from a stack $\X^{\Nyg}$ with affine diagonal by gluing along two open immersions $j_{\dR},j_{\HT}$ with disjoint images (see \cite[Remark 5.3.6]{Fgauge}) that are affine monomorphisms. \end{proof}